 JCMA Teacher Professional Learning

 JCMA can also provide engaging and thought provoking workshops for teachers.
 These aim to provide a better understanding of current issues centred on cultural diversity, identity and belonging.
-For more information on how JCMA can inform and educate teachers and staff or provide keynote speakers for conferences, forums and staff planning days call 03 9287 5571.
+For more information on how JCMA can inform and educate teachers and staff or provide keynote speakers for conferences, forums and staff planning days call Bryan on 03 9287 5571.

 The JCMA Presenters